SmileyChris/easy-thumbnails/docs/usage.rst

    :noindex:

-Once you have an instance, you can use the :meth:`Thumbnailer.get_thumbnail` method to retrieve a thumbnail, which will generate it if it doesn't exist (or if the source image has been modified since it was created).
+Once you have an instance, you can use the :meth:`Thumbnailer.get_thumbnail` method to retrieve a thumbnail, which will (by default) generate it if it doesn't exist (or if the source image has been modified since it was created).

 For example, assuming an ``aardvark.jpg`` image exists in the default storage::